 What If Your Coordinator Pushes Back?

-Occasionally, a coordinator will try to talk you out of leaving.
+Occasionally a coordinator will try to talk you out of leaving.
 They might say things like:

-- "You'll lose your funding if you switch"
+- "You'll lose your funding if you switch."

-- "It's too close to your plan review to change"
+- "It's too close to your plan review to change."

-Your funding doesn't change when you switch coordinators.
-You can change at any point in your plan.
-And you don't need NDIA permission.
+None of that is true.
+Your funding does not change when you switch coordinators.
+You can change at any point in your plan, and you do not need permission from the NDIA.

+If a coordinator pressures you to stay, treat it as a red flag.
+It usually confirms you are making the right call.
 If you feel genuinely uncomfortable or pressured, you can raise a complaint with the NDIS Quality and Safeguards Commission.

 Will It Cost Me Anything?